Gemba-Kaizen/menumeister-api/README.md

 3. ping directory in pkg is an example microservice that this api gateway wants to call
   - pb directory houses the protobuf message strucutres that is used in gRPC communication

+### Multi-databases
+In internal directory exists docker compose file to up the postgres image.
+It sets initDb.sh script in the entrypoint when creating the postgres container, this allows us to create multiple databases in 1 container